monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 What is AdLib?
 ================

 AdLib devices do not use MIDI.
 They instead have a chip that produces sound through FM synthesis.
 While some games do store their audio data using a MIDI-derived format, this is converted by the game to work with the AdLib chip.
-ScummVM emulates a few different AdLib configurations, and selects the most appropriate for the game:
+NovelVM emulates a few different AdLib configurations, and selects the most appropriate for the game:

 - The original AdLib and SoundBlaster card had one OPL2 chip.
 - The SoundBlaster Pro 1 had two OPL2 chips